-Noah Shade, Soccer Anthropologist
+Noah Shade, Creative Writer

-How Brand Authenticity Builds Immortality
+How Brand Authenticity Builds Immortality – Futbol Anthropology (Blog Content)

 There was a phrase I heard growing up, often used when speaking about a player real fans admired, but casual fans overlooked: “The streets won’t forget.”